pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 ## Summary

-[ResponsiveVoice](https://responsivevoice.org/) is a JavaScript library designed to make it easier to access browser's text-to-speech functionality.
+[ResponsiveVoice](https://responsivevoice.org/) is a JavaScript library designed to make it easier to access a browser's text-to-speech functionality.
 That is, it facilitates making the computer talk.

 ---